Racer159/jackal/examples/variables/README.md

 :::

 For constants, you must specify the value they will use at package create.
-These values cannot be overridden with `--set` during `zarf package deploy`, but you can use package template variables (described below) to variablize them during `zarf package create`.
+These values cannot be overridden with `--set` during `jackal package deploy`, but you can use package template variables (described below) to variablize them during `jackal package create`.

 ```yaml
 constants: